The Ideal Gadget for ADHD Adults

 I ordered several sets of their new and improved FOFA model, attaching one to my camera, my van keys, my purse, my cell phone.
 They worked!
 What a miracle; I wanted to buy stock in the company.
 I eagerly ordered the new glasses locator.

 It was, well, a disappointment.
-I’m sure it’s my attention deficit disorder sensitivities, but I can’t stand even a tiny bit of weight around my neck.
+I’m sure it’s my attention deficit disorder sensitivities, but I can’t stand even a tiny bit of bulk around my neck.
 The little button panel, even shrunk down to less than half its original size, proved far too distracting for me.

 So, I’m heading back to Costco today.
 A few more three-packs and I’ll have so many pairs of readers, they’ll always be within an arms reach.
 And perhaps I won’t burn the pizza next time.